kellylui321/kellylui321.github.io/_pages/home.md

   caption: "Highrise buildings in Western District, Hong Kong.
 Photo credit: Kelly Lui"
 intro:
   - title: Kelly Lui
-  - excerpt: 'Do not go gentle into that good night,
-  - Old age should burn and rave at close of day;
-  - Rage, rage against the dying of the light.'
+  - excerpt: 'Do not go gentle into that good night,</ br>  Old age should burn and rave at close of day;  Rage, rage against the dying of the light.'
 feature_row:
   - image_path: HK_2012.jpg
     alt: "placeholder image 1"